Skip to Main Content

 Middlesex University is aware of the discussions and debates currently taking place around tools such as ChatGPT and other AI apps.

 You may be aware of such tools, but you should be aware that their use could breach university regulations.
 Assessments need to be your own work, based on your own learning.
-Guidance regarding Academic Integrity can be found on Unihub.
+Guidance regarding Academic Integrity can be found on MyMDX.

 Buying essays or dissertations: Is it plagiarism?